 Get-ChildItem $regkey |foreach { Set-ItemProperty -Path "$regkey\$($_.pschildname)" -Name NetbiosOptions -Value 2 -Verbose}

-Then open a command prompt and run the following command to check that NetBIOS is disabled for your network adapters (except for tunnel interfaces):
+Next, open a command prompt and verify that NetBIOS is disabled for network adapters (except for tunneling interfaces):

 wmic nicconfig get caption,index,TcpipNetbiosOptions